Why we don’t let go … even when we should

 Then, one day, a cat got involved.

 Us humans, for all our brilliance, can be rather, uh, irrational creatures.
-We don’t always make the choices that are logical or good, even when we’re aware that they’re the better choice.
+We don’t always (often?) make choices that are logical or good, even when we know that they’re the better choice.
 (Check out the book Predictably Irrational by Dan Ariely for more on this.)

-This isn’t just because we’re ‘irrational’, though, it’s a little more complicated.
-Our brains have wiring in them that, while well-intentioned, can be, uh, problematic in the modern world.
-The emotional brain may not always be rational, and it's rarely looking beyond right now, but it’s very, very powerful, which can be a big problem.
+This isn’t just because we’re ‘irrational’, though, it’s actually a little more complicated.
+Our brains have wiring in them that, while well-intentioned (helped us survive), can be, uh, problematic in the modern world.
+Why?
+Well, the emotional brain may not always be rational, and it's rarely looking beyond right now, but it’s very, very powerful.

-So, back to the cat.
+Back to the cat.
 Buppy liked cats.
-Liked chasing them, that is.
-One day, as she was pulling me down the street, she saw a cat on the sidewalk and decided to give chase.
-Before I knew it, my skateboard and I were going at a speed that was well beyond my comfort zone and on a trajectory that was going to end with me crashing into the curb in short order.
+Chasing them, that is.
+One day, as she was pulling me down the street, she saw a cat on the sidewalk ahead of us and decided to give chase.
+Before I knew it, my skateboard and I were going at a speed that was well outside of my comfort zone, and on a trajectory that was going to end with me crashing into the curb.

-That's humans, though.
-We often don't let go, even when it would be the better choice.
-It may be a leash, it may be an unhealthy habit, it may be a relationship, it may be a job.
-Here's the thing: it’s not because we don’t have enough data or see what we’re doing, either It’s because our emotional brain is over-focused on hypothetical negative outcomes and losses and it's writing horror stories about what it 'knows will happen'.
+Not the smartest choice I ever made, but a very human one.
+It may be a leash, it may be an unhealthy habit, it may be a relationship, it may be a job, but we often don’t let go, even when we should.
+Not because we don’t have enough data or see what we’re doing, either.
+Our emotional brain is, unfortunately, over-focused on hypothetical negative outcomes and losses and it's writing horror stories about what it 'knows will happen'.

-If you’re trying to move someone from this place, you can’t overwhelm them with data to try and persuade them.
+(If you’re trying to move someone from this place, you can’t overwhelm them with data to try and persuade them, btw.
 It won’t help.
-In fact, it’ll likely make things worse.
+In fact, it’ll likely make things worse.)

 But, when we're able to broaden our perspective, things can shift.
 Sometimes, we have two difficult choices, and in those cases, it's important to zoom out and get perspective, especially with regards to time.
 How will the actions you take now affect you, not just today, but in 5, 10, or 20 years?
 It's not a magic pill to create change, but it can be a great nudge to help you get started.